lsaravia/CriticalGlobalForest/Notes.md

+# Lost phrases

 Science search for universal principles [@Marquet2005; @Harte2014], and one of these universal principles are scaling laws, These scaling laws are a of the nonequilibrium conditions under which structures at different levels are created and how large-scale patterns are generated from local interactions.

-Power laws are asociated with two properties: scale invariance and universality [@Marquet2005]
+Power laws are associated with two properties: scale invariance and universality [@Marquet2005]

-Most patterns in biological and ecological systems are produced by the agregation of many small processes, thus the logical expectation is that they result in a Gaussian probability distribution according to the central limit theorem [@Frank2009].
+Most patterns in biological and ecological systems are produced by the aggregation of many small processes, thus the logical expectation is that they result in a Gaussian probability distribution according to the central limit theorem [@Frank2009].
 Thus the finding that patch distribution follows a scale-free power law distribution is surprising, if the small scale process are in fact correlated we also obtain a Gausian distribution, so we need more than correlation to obtain the scale free distribution.

 Both habitat fragmentation and population fragmentation are critical transitions.
 Tuning a control parameter we can find a critical value (hc or lc) at which the order parameter (P or n ) declines abruptly to zero, the combination of both processes is also a critical system only if fragmentation is a dynamical process, that means that degraded patches can recover [@Oborny2007].